jeremytammik/tbc/a/1882_track_nw_api.md

 - FilteredElementCollector.WhereElementIsViewIndependent

-In combination with .Excluding to find ModelCurves and Exclude them from your DetailCurves.
+In combination with `.Excluding` to find ModelCurves and exclude them from your DetailCurves.

-I.e., filtering this way first will be quicker since it happens at lower level prior to Linq but you don't have millions of these elements to sort through anyway.
+I.e., filtering this way first will be quicker, since it happens at lower level prior to Linq, but you don't have millions of these elements to sort through anyway.

 Also, there is a standard filter for detail/model lines: the `CurveElementFilter`: